vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 ## Prerequisites

 - Before you deploy Microsoft's unified security operations platform, make sure that you have a plan in place, including a workspace design and an understanding of Microsoft Sentinel costs and billing.

     For more information, see [Unified security operations platform planning overview](overview-plan.md).

 ## Pilot and deploy Microsoft Defender services

-Microsoft Defender XDR unifies your incident response process by integrating key capabilities across Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Identity.
+The Microsoft Defender portal unifies your incident response process by integrating key capabilities across services such as Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Identity.
 This unified experience adds powerful features you can access in the Microsoft Defender portal.

 1. Microsoft Defender XDR automatically turns on when eligible customers with the required permissions visit Microsoft Defender portal.
 For more information, see [Turn on Microsoft Defender XDR](../defender-xdr/m365d-enable.md).